duylam/git-branch-clean/README.md

 - `npm run format` to format the code nicer
 - `npm run lint` to run static code checker
-- `npm run update-toc` to update the Table of Content this file
+- `npm run update-toc` to update the Table of Content in this file
 - To create dummy local and remote (name "origin") git branches for coding, run the script [./scripts/create-dummy-branches.sh](./scripts/create-dummy-branches.sh) at any git folder